c2mon/c2mon-daq-opcua/README.md

-**This module is still in the testing phase, use with caution!**

 # Overview

 The OPC-UA DAQ allows C2MON to collect data from OPC-UA servers.
+OPC UA is the newest member of the [OPC family of standards](https://opcfoundation.org/)
+The modern and flexible design of this new technology has many advantages over its predecessors including platform independence, higher reliability, and a comprehensive security model.

+The OPC UA DAQ offers rich configurability options to suit the varying needs of different OPC UA servers, and exposes relevant metrics and endpoints for monitoring.
 It relies on the [Eclipse Milo](https://github.com/eclipse/milo) library (Eclipse Public License 1.0).

 # Downloading latest stable distribution tarball

-The c2mon-daq-it tarball release can be downloaded from [CERN Nexus Repository](https://nexus.web.cern.ch/nexus/#nexus-search;gav~cern.c2mon.daq~c2mon-daq-opcua~~tar.gz~).
+The latest tarball release can be downloaded from [CERN Nexus Repository](https://nexus.web.cern.ch/nexus/#nexus-search;gav~cern.c2mon.daq~c2mon-daq-opcua~~tar.gz~).

 Please check [here](https://gitlab.cern.ch/c2mon/c2mon-daq-opcua/tags) for the latest stable release version.